gemie123/QueueFlow/README.md

-Welcome to the sample GitHub ReadME!
-Use this template as an outline for your data analytics projects.
-Include one ReadME per repository, with each repository storing one project.
-Remember, it's better to have quality over quantity - having 2 stellar business-relevant projects stands out much more than 3+ mediocre projects.
-Feel free to make a copy of this or fork this repository and make it your own.
-Happy portfolio-ing :)

 # Project Background
-Backround about the company, including the industry, active years, business model, and key business metrics.
-Explain this from the POV of a data analyst who is working at the company.
+Global shark attacks, recorded from as early as 1868 through to 2017, have increased public fear and apprehension towards sharks , especially amongst tourists, surfers and beach lovers.

+There is a significant amount of data regarding locations, dates, information on the victims and the circumstances surrounding the occurrence, such as the victim's activities before the attack.
+This project carefully analyses the data to reveal critical insights that will improve coastal safety measures and educate the public on this matter to safely enjoy the ocean.

-Insights and recommendations are provided on the following key areas:
+Insights and recommendations emerge from these key areas:

-- **Category 1:**
-- **Category 2:**
-- **Category 3:**
-- **Category 4:**
+- **Geographic Area Focus:**  Evaluation of primary locations of these attacks inlucing, country, city and areas focusing on the time of the day these attacks occured offering a better understanding of peak times for such attacks

+- **High Risk Activities:**  An analysis of potentially risky behaviours and activities that may have contributed to the incidents and an evaluation of their influence/impact on the likelihood of attacks and understanding their impact on it.

+- **Regional Comparison:** : A comparison of attack patterns across different regions

+For a dynamic exploration of the data, an interactive PowerBI dashboard can be found here [[link](https://app.powerbi.com/view?r=eyJrIjoiOGEzZGFiYmMtYjIxYy00N2IwLWJjM2UtZjliZjRmMTdjOTg4IiwidCI6ImU4Y2RiYjFmLWYwNzItNDk5Mi05ZTYzLWNiZDEzMDM0OTBmNSIsImMiOjh9)].

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to inspect and perform quality checks can be found here

-Targed SQL queries regarding various business questions can be found here [link].
+The SQL queries used to clean, organise, and prepare data for the dashboard can be found here.

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+Targeted SQL queries addressing specific/relevant questions can be found here